 Who Benefits from Occupational Therapy?

 People of any age benefit from occupational therapy.
-People with trauma, injury, stoke, cognitive changes, or low vision can also lead more fulfilling lives with the help of an OT.
+People with trauma, injury, stroke, cognitive changes, or low vision can also lead more fulfilling lives with the help of an OT.

 “Occupational therapists appreciate the physical, neurological, emotional, and functional challenges a person faces following a life-changing event, such as a stroke,” says Madeline Williamson, MS, OTR/L, CPAM neurological rehab team leader.
 “As a result, we join in a person’s success when they discover a new way to perform any meaningful activity, such as cooking a meal, caring for grandchildren, and returning to work.”